bernie-skipole/indipyclient/docs/source/usage/ipyclient.rst

 Dictionary of any named arguments.

+**self.BLOBfolder**

+If set to a directory, enableBLOB instructions will be sent automatically (with value Also) allowing the server to send BLOBs, which this client will receive and save to files in this directory.

+**self.enableBLOBdefault**

+If set to a string; one of "Never", "Also", "Only" then this value will be the default used by the client.

 **self.enable_reports**

 If True, then messages set into the report and warning methods will be injected into the client as a received message, and hence will be shown on the terminal messages window.
 As default this is True.